johnnylee-sde/jekyll-now/_posts/2016-12-9-Fast-unsigned-integer-to-time-string.md

 The standard library solution is outclassed by the others.

 Not much to say about the naive solution.
 Reasonably small and fast.

+Remove the divide operations for the fast solution reduces runtime by about 10%.

 My solution turned out to be the fastest - about 56% of the naive solution's running time.